The harmful effects of cow’s milk and dairy products

 This intensive physical demand puts a tremendous strain on the dairy cow and, as she gets older, infertility and severe infections causing mastitis and lameness cut her life short.
 The average lifespan of a modern dairy cow is only about five years – that is after three or four lactations – when naturally she may live for 20 to 30 years.

 Cow’s milk production is big business, estimated to be worth £4.4 billion in the UK.
 That is more than the value of production of beef, lamb, pig, poultry and eggs and around twice the value of the production of fruit and vegetables.
 There are more than 1.6 million dairy cows in the UK (AHDB Dairy, 2021).
 Although the numbers of dairy cows are falling year by year, the milk yield continues to rise.
 In the UK in 1975, a cow produced an average of 13 litres (23 pints) daily but by 2021 it had skyrocketed to 27 litres (47 pints)

 daily (AHDB Dairy, 2021; Uberoi, 2021).
 And that’s just the average, some cows produce almost twice that much.

 What lies beneath…

 Cow’s milk is perfect for calves but not for people.
 Nor is buffalo, badger, dog or rat milk – the best milk for babies is human breast milk.
-Cow’s milk contains more than twice as much protein and four times as much calcium as human milk which makes it ideal fuel for a rapid growth.
-Human babies grow much slower, but our brain development is rapid, so breast milk contains five times as much brain-boosting polyunsaturated fat as cow’s milk.
+Cow’s milk contains more than twice as much protein and four times as much calcium as human milk which makes it ideal fuel for the rapid growth of calves.
+Human babies grow more slowly, but our brain development is rapid, so breast milk contains five times as much brain-boosting polyunsaturated fat as cow’s milk.
 Milk also carries important chemical ‘messenger’ molecules

 Acne – putting milk on the spot